Oseun12/updated-book-project/README.md

 * create models
 * create entities
 * implement service for each of the models
-* implement controller for each of the models
+* implement controller for each of the models"# Book-Project"